utdemir/distributed-dataset/README.md

 # serverless-*

 An experiment to implement an Apache Spark like big data processing framework on top of Haskell.
-Some interesting features:
+Goals:

 * Should run on various FaaS offerings (e.g. AWS Lambda, Google Cloud Functions etc.).
 * Uses regular Haskell functions for data transformations, using `StaticPointers` and `distributed-closure`.